DiamondLightSource/PuckBarcodeReader/docs/datamatrix-reader.md

 Recovering the Message
 ----------------------
-As explained in the [encoding section](docs/datamatrix.md#encoding), of the datamatrix document, the datamatrix symbol is divided into a series of shapes (called 'Utahs'), each of which contains 8 pixels and thus encodes a single byte.
+As explained in the encoding section of the [datamatrix](docs/datamatrix.md) document, the datamatrix symbol is divided into a series of shapes (called 'Utahs'), each of which contains 8 pixels and thus encodes a single byte.

 The next step is to run an algorithm (`datamatrix\read\decode.py`) that extracts these shapes from bit array, thereby converting the array into a series of bytes.
 Each of these bytes is just a number between 0 and 255.